Kirill-Cherepanov/luxury-pens-e-commerce/README.md

 TODO:

-1. Change the color theme
+1. Change a color theme
 2. Add a favicon
-3. Crop images
+3. Add an empty Basket page
-4. Add an empty Basket page
+4. Crop images
 5. Add Home and About pages (though it's unlikely)